 5. Add rail 8 (GUIDE) if the loved one has dementia, traditional Medicare, and lives in a participating provider's service area.

-Skip to the rail that matches your situation, but read §11 (How to stack rails) before you finalize a respite plan, most PA families can use two or three rails at once and don't realize it.
+Skip to the rail that matches your situation, but read the stacking section before you finalize a respite plan, most PA families can use two or three rails at once and don't realize it.

 Rail 1, Community HealthChoices Services My Way (CHC SMW) respite